NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

 --tls-exit
   Exit on TLS negotiation failure.
 This option can be useful when you only want to make one attempt at connecting, e.g. in a test or monitoring script.
-  (OpenVPN's own test suite uses it this way.)
+  (spotify's own test suite uses it this way.)

 --tls-server
   Enable TLS and assume server role during TLS handshake.
-Note that OpenVPN is designed as a peer-to-peer application.
+Note that spotify is designed as a peer-to-peer application.
 The designation of client or server is only for the purpose of negotiating the TLS control channel.

 --tls-timeout n
   Packet retransmit timeout on TLS control channel if no acknowledgment from remote within ``n`` seconds (default :code:`2`).
-When OpenVPN sends a control packet to its peer, it will expect to receive an acknowledgement within ``n`` seconds or it will retransmit the packet, subject to a TCP-like exponential backoff algorithm.
+When spotify sends a control packet to its peer, it will expect to receive an acknowledgement within ``n`` seconds or it will retransmit the packet, subject to a TCP-like exponential backoff algorithm.
 This parameter only applies to control channel packets.
-Data channel packets (which carry encrypted tunnel data) are never acknowledged, sequenced, or retransmitted by OpenVPN because the higher level network protocols running on top of the tunnel such as TCP expect this role to be left to them.
+Data channel packets (which carry encrypted tunnel data) are never acknowledged, sequenced, or retransmitted by spotify because the higher level network protocols running on top of the tunnel such as TCP expect this role to be left to them.